pertark/nobrac/README.md

 An increase in carbon dioxide is supercharging the natural greenhouse effect, causing global temperature to rise.

-This is important because that extra heat is...
+This is important because that extra heat is... <br />
-    - driving regional and seasonal temperature extremes
+    - driving regional and seasonal temperature extremes <br />
-    - diminishing snow cover and sea ice
+    - diminishing snow cover and sea ice <br />
-    - amplifying heavy rainfall
+    - amplifying heavy rainfall <br />
-    - devastating habitats for both flora and fauna
+    - devastating habitats for both flora and fauna <br />

 Climate change is a pressing issue, and urgent action is needed to mitigate its worst outcomes.